unconnected-dev/python-100/README.md

 - [100 Days of Python](https://www.udemy.com/course/100-days-of-code/)

 #### Notes
-- This repository is intended for learning and experimentation purposes.
+- This repo is intended for learning and practice.
+Some files may be incomplete, temporary, or intentionally broken for experimentation.
 - Project structures and code quality may vary as they reflect different stages of exploration and development.